Simply Kailawesome

-Simply Kailawesome is a Kannada short film directed by MG Srinivas.
+Simply Kailawesome is a Kannada short film directed by M. G. Srinivas.
 The film was made on playwright T. P. Kailasam and revolves around conversations between Kailasam and female protagonists from four of his plays.
 While MG Srinivas played T. P. Kailasam, Chaya Singh played all the four female characters: Paatu from Tollugatti, Eeke from Gandaskathri, Venkamma from Home Rule and Sule from the play Sule.
 It is inspired by the classic play Typical Arathi, written by A S Murthy.
 The film opened to rave reviews from critics and gained instant recognition when it was selected by the Jury of the Prestigious Platinum Remi Award at the 44th Annual WorldFest-Houston International Film Festival.